Learn how to add introductions to pages

 Literacy and Numeracy are important foundation skills for children.
 We focus on these because your child needs to have a strong skills in reading, writing and maths to be able to do well in every area of learning at school and in life.

-Our school assesses your child's reading, writing and maths skills against National Standards.
+Our school assesses your child's reading, writing and maths skills against School expectations.
 Twice a year we will report to you on whether your child has gained the skills needed to meet the standards for their particular year.

 Students 1-3 years at school: Your child’s teacher will contact you close to the anniversary or half anniversary date they started school.

-Students in Years 4-8: Mid way through the year we will report to you on how your child is tracking towards achieving that year’s standard.
+Students in Years 4-8: Mid way through the year we will report to you on how your child is tracking towards achieving that year’s expectation.

-Our end of year report will tell you whether they still working toward the standard, are close to the standard, are working at or above the standard for their year level.
+Our end of year report will tell you whether they still working toward the expectation, are close to the expectation, are working at or above the expectation for their year level.

 Teachers use many different ways to find out where your child is at in reading, writing and maths.
 This includes using a range of formal tests and assessments, watching your child working in the classroom, talking with your child about their learning and having your child assess their own and each other’s work.